SebastienMarmin/torch-mvnorm/README.md

 Torch-MvNorm
 --------------------------------------------------------------------------------

-With this small Python you can
+With this small piece of code you can

 - Integrate multivariate normal density (CDFs)
 - Easily obtain partial derivatives of CDFs w.r.t location, mean and covariance (implementation of closed-form formulas, see e.g. [Marmin et al. 2019](https://hal.archives-ouvertes.fr/hal-01133220v4/document), appendix 6)